 Basic Insulated Roller Garage Doors

 The Seceuroglide LT is a basic version of the best-selling Seceuroglide without the patented locking system and supplied with a lower specification motor but still offered with a superb guarantee and peace of mind in that it is still a fully compliant electric aluminium roller door with excellent remote controls and colour choices.
+Now available with or without a full hood cover.

 Budget Price Single Skin Steel Roller Doors

 This is THE roller garage door to go for if you don't need all the bells and whistles and are happy with a single skin curtain.
-This door is better than ANY cheap double skin, aluminium, insulated roller door, which is actually cheap because it is manufactured from components used for basic window shutters, smaller slats and low powered motor drives with cheap controls
+This door is better than ANY cheap double skin, aluminium, insulated roller door, which is actually cheap because it is manufactured from components used for basic window shutters, smaller slats and low powered motor drives with cheap controls.

 Be Careful What You Buy!